Arifur Rahman: Cartoon controversy in Bangladesh

-The trial under Blasphemy Law
+Trial and Asylum to Norway

 Imprisoned on the 18th of September, 2007, Arifur Rahman stayed in prison for six months and 2 days.
 While in prison, Arif was heartbroken and felt very helpless.
 He felt wronged by his people and the country.
 He decided while sitting behind the bars that he would create a platform for the artists and art enthusiasts where they could express their talent and enjoy mindful art without any limitations or without the fear of being misunderstood, wrongfully judged or censored.

 On 4 February 2008, the High Court ruled Arif's detention illegal, dropped all charges brought against him and ordered his immediate release.
 But he was not released right away.
 He was finally freed on 20 March 2008, but the struggle continued for Arif as he found it hard to pursue his cartooning dreams like he used to.
 He could not continue his studies due to the scandal as universities would not admit him because of his controversial background.
 In 2009, another case was filed against him in a court in Jessore, Khulna for the very same cartoon published in 2007.
 The court in Jessore sentenced him to two months of rigorous imprisonment and fined him 500 Bangladeshi Taka, or another seven days in prison for impiety.

 Many Bangladeshi newspapers refused to publish any more of Arif's cartoons but some of them, the likes of The Daily Ittefaq and The Daily Prothom Alo, however, agreed to publish them under a pseudonym.
 Arif was disheartened with that turn of events.
 His desire to create an uncensorable cartooning platform only got stronger with these unpleasant incidents fanning the fire.

 In 2010, the Government of Norway willingly granted Arif political asylum as his life came to a standstill in Bangladesh and his life was under constant threat.
 Arif wanted to stay back in Bangladesh but he was not able to because of his controversy, as he was labeled by his 2007 scandal.
 Arif also came to fear for his life as one threat after another kept on coming in all shapes and forms.
 He had no option but to emigrate to Norway on 30 November 2010, and start a new life there for himself and his ambitions.
 He cannot enter Bangladesh ever again without being prosecuted.